Algebra & Economics

 Testing methods and duration

 Each question yields one point.
-A student will pass the test when the score is 30 or more.
+You will pass the test when the score is 25 or more.
 Using a calculator is not allowed!

 Preparation